-The Company will invest across various Portfolio Companies, asset classes, geographies (primarily the U.S. and Europe) and credit bands in order to ensure diversification and to seek to mitigate concentration risks.
+The Group will invest across various Portfolio Companies, asset classes, geographies (primarily the U.S. and Europe) and credit bands to ensure diversification and to seek to mitigate concentration risks.

-The Board and the Investment Manager review the investment portfolio to ensure it is in line with the investment policy, including restrictions, as outlined on pages 99 and 100.
-The Investment Manager monitors performance and underwriting on an on-going basis.
+The Board and the Investment Manager review the investment portfolio to ensure it is in line with the investment policy, including restrictions, as outlined on pages 113 and 114.
+The Investment Manger monitors performance and underwriting on an ongoing basis.